 - Place lid on Instant Pot and set on high pressure, Manual mode (or Pressure Cook, depending on model) for 45 minutes.
 Allow 13-15 minutes for it to come to pressure.

 - When cooking time has elapsed, let pressure release naturally for 15 minutes before turning vent to release any remaining pressure.

 - Remove bay leaf and discard.
 Remove about half of soup and use an immersion blender to blend (or a standard blender).

 - Stir blended soup and non-blended soup together, adding the cilantro and lime juice, and serve with desired toppings.

-- This soup if fairly thin immediately after cooking, but thickens up after cooling.
-If you want to eat this right away and prefer a thicker soup, reduce water by one cup.
-You can always add more, but it's harder to remove it once it's in.
+- This soup is fairly thin immediately after cooking, but thickens up after cooling.
+If you prefer a thicker soup, reduce water by one cup.
+You can always add more, but it’s harder to remove it once it’s in.

 - If you prefer chunkier soup, omit step 5.

 - Like meat?
 Add diced ham, cooked bacon, or sausage to the soup.